 Read on for the best bikini line waxes.

 Best Overall: GiGi Student Starter Wax Kit

 This convenient kit offers everything you need, from start to finish.
-First, let’s talk about the wax.
+First, let’s talk about wax.
 It’s a hard wax, which is especially choice for your bikini area; ideal for coarser hairs, it wraps around each one, making it easier to remove.
 It does make the process a bit longer since you’ll need the wax to melt thoroughly before you can do anything.
 Happily, the warmer included here is professional-grade and does so in less than 30 minutes.
 You also get 30 different applicator sticks in three different sizes, a prep oil to use pre-wax, and a skin cooling and calming post-wax gel.

 Best Value: Flamingo Face Wax Kit

-This unique wax blend is the first of its kind in the US, a soft wax that doesn’t require any heating or warming, or extra sticks or spatulas to apply it.
+This unique wax blend is the first of its kind in the US, a soft wax that doesn’t require any heating or warming, or extra sticks or spatulas to apply.
 It’s built into these strips (which have a wavy edge that makes gripping super easy), in a kit that also includes a post-wax cloth and calming serum.
-FYI, while they’re intended for face, the brand says you can also use these (instead of their body strips) to address the delicate skin around your bikini line.
+FYI, while they’re intended for the face, the brand says you can also use these (instead of their body strips) to address the delicate skin around your bikini line.

 Best Drugstore: Veet Ready-to-Use Wax Strip Kit

 Number of Pieces: 44

 Vitamin E is an antioxidant vitamin and an oil often found in anti-oxidant blend topicals or moisturizers.
 It also help soothe the skin and protects the lipid barrier.